Program Overview

 The UBC Bachelor of Midwifery degree (BMw) prepares students to perform essential midwifery skills after graduation.
 The curriculum is built around the Competencies of Registered Midwives published by the British Columbia College of Nurses and Midwives (BCCNM), and prepares graduates to write the Canadian Midwifery Registration Examination (CMRE).

 All Midwifery courses with the prefix MIDW are restricted to students registered in the Midwifery Program.
-Candidates must complete two prerequisite courses, BIOL 153 (Human Biology) and WRDS 150 – Writing and Research in the Disciplines (Formerly ENGL 112 – Strategies for University Writing).
+Candidates must complete two prerequisite courses, BIOL 155 (Human Biology) and WRDS 150 (Writing and Research in the Disciplines).

-All courses are available in classrooms in Vancouver and at Victoria General Hospital.
-During the first year, students may apply to study via video-conferencing through the Distributed Option in Midwifery Education (DOME).
-DOME students will travel to Vancouver at least twice a year in Year 1 for intensive in-person coursework.
-All students are able to participate in coursework by teleconferencing during years 2, 3 and 4 when students are in clinical placements around British Columbia.
+All courses are available in classrooms in Vancouver (BC Children and Women’s Hospital), Fraser Health (Surrey Memorial Hospital) or Victoria (Victoria General Hospital).
+Students will be cohorted in one of these three locations upon admission to the program for the entirety of their studies.
+During Year 1, students who live outside of the lower mainland have the option to study via video-conferencing through the Distributed Option in Midwifery Education (DOME).
+DOME students will travel to one of the three sites at least twice a year in Year 1 for intensive in-person coursework, depending on their cohort.
+All students are able to participate in coursework by teleconferencing during years 2, 3 and 4 when students are in clinical placements around British Columbia but will be required to attend in-person training and exams at their cohort locations as scheduled.

-Students will be required to complete a number of clinical placements in Years Two, Three, and Four, with at least one placement in a rural setting.
+Students are required to complete a number of clinical placements in Years Two, Three, and Four, with at least one placement in a rural setting.
+Year 2 runs over three terms – Winter Term 1, Winter Term 2 and Early Summer Term 1.
+After completing clinical placement surveys, students are placed in a lottery for all clinical placements to determine their sessions.

 Upon completing the program, students meet the BCCNM’s registration requirements for active practice as set by the BCCNM.